Help us improve your experience.

 How to Define Authentication Parameters in the vars: Section for Local and Persistent Connections

-You can define connection and authentication parameters for the juniper.device modules in the play’s vars: section, in addition to defining them as you normally would through other variables, for example, in the SSH configuration file, in the Ansible inventory file, as command-line arguments, or as module arguments.
+You can define connection and authentication parameters for the juniper.device modules in the play’s vars: section.
+This is in addition to defining them as you normally would through other variables, for example, in the SSH configuration file, in the Ansible inventory file, as command-line arguments, or as module arguments.
 The vars: section enables you to define common connection parameters in a single location that all modules in the play can use to connect to a host.
 Additionally, certain Ansible connections require using the vars: section when you define the parameters within the play, as described here.

 The juniper.device modules support the following Ansible connections types: